wojciechmarek/todo-list/README.md

 ## Purpose

-Collect all design styles together in one place and learn how to implement them in CSS.
+To collect different design styles together in one place and learn how to implement them in the CSS.

 ## Demo